Éliphas Lévi: Early period

-Constant was the son of a shoemaker in Paris.
-In 1832 he entered the seminary of Saint Sulpice to study to enter the Roman Catholic priesthood, as a sub-deacon he was responsible for catechism, later he was ordained a deacon, remaining a cleric for the rest of his life.
-One week before being ordained to the priesthood, he decided to leave the priestly path, however the spirit of charity and the life he had in the seminary stayed with him through the rest of his life, later he wrote that he had acquired an understanding of faith and science without conflicts.
+Born Alphonse Louis Constant, he was the son of a shoemaker in Paris.
+In 1832 he entered the seminary of Saint Sulpice to study to enter the Roman Catholic priesthood.
+As a sub-deacon he was responsible for catechism.
+Later he was ordained a deacon, remaining a cleric for the rest of his life.
+One week before being ordained to the priesthood, he decided to leave the priestly path; however, the spirit of charity and the life he had in the seminary stayed with him through the rest of his life.
+Later he wrote that he had acquired an understanding of faith and science without conflicts.

 In 1836, on leaving the priestly path, he provoked his superiors' anger.
 He had committed to permanent vows of chastity and obedience as a sub-deacon and deacon, so returning to civil life was particularly painful for him; he continued to wear the clerical clothes, the cassocks, until 1844.

 The possible reasons that saw Levi's departure from the Saint-Sulpice seminary, in 1836, are expressed in the following quote, by A. E. Waite: "He [Levi] seems, however, to have conceived strange views on doctrinal subjects, though no particulars are forthcoming, and, being deficient in gifts of silence, the displeasure of authority was marked by various checks, ending finally in his expulsion from the Seminary.
 Such is one story at least, but an alternative says more simply that he relinquished the sacerdotal career in consequence of doubts and scruples."

 He had to obviate extreme poverty by working as a tutor in Paris.
 Around 1838, he met and was influenced by the views of the mystic Simon Ganneau, and it may have been through Ganneau's meetings that he also met Flora Tristan.
 In 1839 he entered the monastic life in the Abbey of Solesmes, but he could not maintain the discipline so he quit the monastery.